statichunt/statichunt/content/themes/hugo-gosaas.md

 author: Gethugothemes
 author_link: https://gethugothemes.com
 date: 2023-01-12T00:00:00.000Z
+description: >-
-description: GoSaas is a Hugo SaaS landing page theme that is visually attractive.
+  GoSaas is a Hugo SaaS landing page theme that is visually attractive.
 The theme is ideal for creating a website that requires a large number of features.
 ssg:
   - Hugo
 css:
   - Bootstrap
+ui: []
 cms:
   - Markdown
 category:
   - Saas
 draft: false
 ---
 ## Key Features

 - Google PageSpeed Score 87/100 (Desktop)